Alabama in the American Civil War: Weakening economy

 At the outbreak of war, the state's economy was weak; during the war it declined further.
 Before the war, most people worked in agriculture.
 The largest industry was the railroads, followed by gristmills then sawmills.
 Perhaps 17% of the state's White population was in military service, but this was skewed to a much larger percentage of the economically valuable young men.
 The full crops planted in 1861 were harvested by those left behind, but the 1862 planting was smaller.
 Further, many counties suffered a drought in 1862, which further reduced harvest production.

 In Coosa County, corn production was down by 150,000 bushels from 1861.
 Twenty counties (of 67) were unable to produce any surplus of corn.
 This brought hunger to families left behind by many Confederate soldiers.
 Wartime conditions made it difficult to move food from areas of surplus to those that were suffering.

 Poverty became widespread as shortages drove up food prices.
 During the war, the legislature provided almost twelve million dollars in poverty relief funds.
+However, as the state government alleviated these needs by printing paper money not backed by any assets, the resulting massive inflation only made economic hardship worse.
 In 1861, the state recorded 7% of White families as indigent.
 In 1862 the figure was 34%, it rose to 39% the following year.

 Harsh conditions at home encouraged many soldiers to desert.
 A November 1864 list shows some 7,994 men had left their units.

 Later, bread riots hit Mobile in both April and September 1863.
 By 1864, roving bands of "corn women" wandered the state begging and stealing.

 Due to the naval blockade of southern ports, salt began to be in short supply.
 The State of Alabama constructed salt works in Clarke County to harvest salt from the local salt springs.
 The salt was shipped to Mississippi, Georgia, and used in Alabama by the military and civilians.